attiquers/comsats/README.md

 Q2: How to export or import something?
 Provide all steps and estimate the budget (e.g., cost to register with relevant organizations).

-Note: list all government organizations involved in these two processes.
+Note list all government organizations involved in these two processes.

 ## 📚 Web Technologies